What is usability?

-Two most important ways to ensure product usability are:
+The two most important ways to ensure product usability are:

-1. Make it part of design process
+1. Make it part of the design process

-Usability is a factor that should be made part of design process from the beginning.
+Usability is a factor that should be made part of the design process from the beginning.
 It is not a decorative thing that can be applied after creating an ordinary design.

 2. Perform usability testing